SAVE THE MEADOWS

 CONTRIBUTE to the Legal Fund!

-Commonwealth Court has reversed the lower court’s dismissal of the lawsuit against the FDR Park Plan — so there will be a trial!
+Since Commonwealth Court reversed the lower court’s dismissal of the lawsuit against the FDR Park Plan, the case will go to trial!

 STM has committed to providing financial support for the lawsuit.
 Please consider a donation.
 Any amount helps!
 Donate now!